stinefm/relsad/docs/source/theory/Reliability/reliability_indices.rst

 Reliability indices
 ===================

 To evaluate the reliability of a power system reliability, proper indices can be used as a measure for the reliability assessment.
-The three basic reliability parameters as derived in CITE, are the fault frequency or average failure rate of the system. :math:`\lambda_{s}`, the annual average outage time in the system, :math:`U_{s}`, and the average outage time, :math:`r_{s}`.
+The three basic reliability parameters as derived in :cite:`Billinton:1992`, are the fault frequency or average failure rate of the system. :math:`\lambda_{s}`, the annual average outage time in the system, :math:`U_{s}`, and the average outage time, :math:`r_{s}`.
 In a radially operated distribution system, these reliability parameters can be derived as

 .. math::